Atilt/titaniumfactions/README.md

 - Faster query times for local and in-memory data
 - Faster math implementations for particles, chunk claiming, and block scanning
 - Faction, claim, and player data are loaded async
-- Faster, less intensive land fetching & claiming
+- Faster, less intensive land fetching and claiming
 - Proper async implementations for local data saving
 - Implements fast and low memory collections and maps